ArtemHorobei/interactive-svg-presentation/README.md

 Automatic deployment made using gh-pages.

-For start deploy new version of presentation just push gh-pages branch
+For start deploy new version of project just commit and push `gh-pages` branch